Isolated Detachment (ISODET) Information

 Provision of Dental Treatment to Personnel and Entitled Dependants in ISODETS.

-Whilst overseas, Defence Dental Services dental centres should be used where available.
+Whilst overseas, DPHC(Dental) dental centres should be used where available.
 In many ISODET locations this is not feasible and personnel are authorised to seek dental treatment from local civilian sources subject to MOD regulations.

 What sort of treatment do you need?